Ryan Jamaal Swain: Personal life

 Although Swain's family has been largely supportive of his artistic endeavors, he has still experienced his share of adversity.
 During Swain's childhood, his stepfather became physically and emotionally abusive towards him due to his sexuality.
-Swain's sister, Raven Lynette Swain, was shot and killed in Birmingham, Alabama on July 28, 2020, which precipitated Swain's desire to exit from Pose and his character being written out of the series after the first episode of the third season.
-Swain identifies as queer.
+Swain's sister, Raven Lynette Swain, was shot and killed in Birmingham, Alabama, on July 28, 2020, which precipitated Swain's desire to exit from Pose and his character being written out of the series after the first episode of the third season.
+Swain is queer.